Skip to main content

 Although a legacy letter may never become a formal written document, the idea is to get you and your loved ones talking about your values.

-Hear more from Beth in the video below as she answers common questions about what a legacy letter is and its purpose in passing on your values and insights to future generations.
+Hear answers to common questions about what a legacy letter is and its purpose in passing on your values and insights to future generations in the video below.

 Life Lessons and Inspiring Generosity